covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 * A detailed documentation of all questions and screenshots from the questionnaire are available `here <https://liss-covid-19-questionnaires-documentation.readthedocs.io/en/latest/wave-3/index.html>`_.

-**Upcoming for June 2020** (Wave 4 designed by CoViD-19 Impact Lab)
+**01-23 June** (Wave 4 designed by CoViD-19 Impact Lab)

 * Topics:

-	* Recurring questions from previous waves on employment, working hours, subjective risks, (mental) health, concerns, and expected duration of restrictions.
+	* Recurring questions about opinions on subjective risks, employment status, income, mental health, social contacts, and childcare arrangements (new: pre-school children).

-	* Questions about job searching behavior of individuals.
+	* Receival and spending of holiday pay.

+	* Job search activities and beliefs about labor market status, potential work opportunities.

+	* Activities and avoidance strategy in light of the pandemic.

+* A detailed documentation of all questions and screenshots from the questionnaire are available `here <https://liss-covid-19-questionnaires-documentation.readthedocs.io/en/latest/wave-4/index.html>`_.

 Understanding America Survey